paepcke/ml_experiment_manager/README.md

 # Machine Learning Experiment Manager
-Simply manage pytorch models, hparams, output charts, and results CSV files
+Simply manage pytorch and skorch models, hparams, output charts, and results CSV files

-Container to hold all information about an experiment: tabular data created during training and inference, hyper parameters, charts, tensorboard entries, and (pytorch) model snapshots.
+Container to hold all information about an experiment: tabular data created during training and inference, hyper parameters, charts, tensorboard entries, and (pytorch/skorch) model snapshots.
 These data are stored on disk in standard formats that are accessible by other tools, such as Excel and image viewers.
 Except for model snapshots, the facility is ML platform agnostic.
-Only pytorch model instances are currently handled for saving, though all other features remain fully functional.
+Only pytorch and skorch model instances are currently handled for saving, though all other features remain fully functional.